anacarolinacerqueira/ContactListAPI-Testing-Postman/README.md

 # ContactListAPI-Testing-Postman
-A repo destinating to store a set of API testing using postman scripts and Newman reports.
+A repo to store a set of API testing using postman scripts and Newman reports on Github Actions CI.